Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Outcome Description

-Developmental and Educational Initiatives Participation in developmental opportunities, awareness, health, or safety programs; reflective learning or personal success exercises; projects, seminars, and other assignments as warranted.
+Developmental and educational initiatives Participation in developmental opportunities, awareness, health, or safety programs; reflective learning or personal success exercises; projects, seminars, and other assignments as warranted to assist in learning and growth.

 Loss of access Access may affect full participation in campus life but not make it impossible to complete academic requirements.
 For example, the ability to be on campus other than for scheduled classes.